Householder-Symposium/Householder-Symposium.github.io/apply.md

    information will only be used for communication about the Householder Symposium.

-4. Log in to your EasyChair account via this [link](https://easychair.org/my/login_author?sum=8f5c01c016c71c2ffe0d1dcdaf8acf58&conference=287960).
+4. Log in to your EasyChair account via this [link](https://easychair.org/my/conference?conf=hh2025).

-5. Click "New Submission" on the menu bar at the top.

-6. Select "Apply to attend the Householder Symposium" and click "Continue".
+5. Click "make a new submission."

-7. Complete the form, uploading your application in .tex AND .pdf/.ps formats.
+6. Complete the form, uploading your application in .tex AND .pdf/.ps formats.
 Early career applicants are encouraged to also upload a CV.

-8. Click "Submit" to submit your form for review by the Householder Committee.
+7. Click "Submit" to submit your form for review by the Householder Committee.
 If you do not receive a confirmation email, or have any other questions, please contact the Local Organizing Committee at bindel@cornell.edu.